ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 <a name="temp_timeseries"></a>

 # Visualising temperature timeseries data
+### By Anders Kolstrad

 __The aim of this tutorial is to produce a line graph or time series plot with mean daily temperature plus errors using `ggplot2`, and similarly, to produce a second graph of daily temperature fluctuations using a smoother function.
 Finally, we will plot and save the two figures together using the `gridExtra` package.__

 <center> <img src="{{ site.baseurl }}/img/temp_timeseries.png" alt="Img" style="width: 600px;"/> </center>
-<center>Mean daily temperatures ± SD (left) and daily temperature fluctions in 2016.</center>
+<center>Mean daily temperatures ± SD (left) and daily temperature fluctuations in 2016.</center>

+#### You can download the `R` script that you can turn into a tutorial from this <a href="https://github.com/ourcodingclub/CC-EAB-tut-ideas" target ="_blank">GitHub repository.</a> Click on Clone/Download Zip, download the files and unzip them.
+The script for this tutorial `temp_time_series.R` is in the `temp_timeseries` folder.

+<a name="spatial_movement"></a>

+# Analysis of spatial movement
+### By Stefano Masier

+__The aim of this tutorial is to visualize data from a series of geographical coordinates, plot them and extract some basic information.
+The goal is to handle a series of coordinates, plot the path itself, but also to calculate and plot the covered distance, the relative movement and the relative angle for each time step.
+This information can then be used as a starting point to more advanced statistical analysis (i.e. GLMs).__

+*Coming soon*

+<a name="sunflecks"></a>

+#Analysing leaf-level understorey photosynthesis within sunflecks
+### Dries Landuyt

+__In this tutorial, we will learn to work with pipes `%>%` and other `dplyr` functions, as well as different plotting techniques using the `ggplot2` package.
+We will apply our data maninpulation and data visualisation skilss to explore the importance of sunflecks for carbon assimilation in an understorey herb based on a LICOR dataset (leaf-level gas exchange measurements) with a temporal resolution of 5 seconds, gathered on a sunny day in June 2017.__

+*Coming soon*

 <a name="publish"></a>

 *text on how to make a github pages repo and upload your md file there will appear here soon*

-## Anders Kolstad

-“The aim of this exercise is to produce a line graph or time series plot with mean daily temperature plus errors using ggplot2, and similarly to produce a second graph of daily temperature fluctuations using a smoother function.
-Finally, we plot and save the two figures together.

-## Stefano Masier

-Title: "Analysis of spatial movement"
-Summary: the aim of this tutorial is to be able to visualize data from a series of geographical coordinates, plot them and extract some basic information.
-The aim is to become able handle a series of coordinates, plot the path itself, but also calculate and plot the covered distance, the relative movement and the relative angle for each time step.
-These info can then be used as a starting point to more advanced statistical analysis (i.e. GLMs)

-It's an actual analysis that I run some time ago: there is a small loop to prepare the dataset for the modelling, but the people attending don't have to go through it unless we have time and they really want to.
-The last part are just some models that I made: this part can be expanded or dropped, as you see fit.

-## Dries Landuyt
-title: Analysing leaf-level understorey photosynthesis within sunflecks
-summary: In this tutorial, we learn to work with pipes and other dplyr functions and different plotting techniques using the ggplot2 package.
-We will apply these functionalities to explore the importance of sunflecks for carbon assimilation in an understorey herb based on a LICOR dataset (leaf-level gas exchange measurements) with a temporal resolution of 5 seconds, gathered on a sunny day in June 2017.

 <hr>